-Ruth Wisse is a research professor in Yiddish and comparative literature at Harvard and a distinguished senior fellow at the Tikvah Fund.
-Her books include Jews and Power, The Modern Jewish Canon, and, most recently, No Joke: Making Jewish Humor (2013).
+Ruth Wisse is a research professor at Harvard and a distinguished senior fellow at the Tikvah Fund.
+Her most recent book is No Joke: Making Jewish Humor (2013).

 In brilliantly charting the psychological effects of anti-Semitism on both its perpetrators and its victims, a newly translated 1934 novel outdoes even such master analysts as Freud and Proust.

 Friends, but never close, our paths intersected and then diverged, until this past September, when I connected with Leonard for the last time.

 Poland offered Jews some of the best conditions they ever experienced in exile—until it didn’t.
 How are Poles dealing with that history today?

 American readers might consider the flight of French Jewry to be as foreign as foie gras.
 But there are warnings to be heeded even by them.

 Memories of the day, twenty-two years ago, when the Oslo Accords were signed—and of the price Israel paid for that “terrible mistake.”